Universe Utilities (Legacy)

 - Make further adjustments with the Offset control to move the video within your custom block.

-To use Universe Unmult, simply apply the plugin to the layer with a black background and by default Unmult will detect the black areas of the layer and turn them into a transparent alpha channel.
+- Apply the plugin to the layer with a black background and by default Unmult will detect the black areas of the layer and turn them into a transparent alpha channel.
 Place the layer over the background of your choosing in your timeline to see the composited results.
-You may uncheck the Unmult Checkbox to revert the layer’s black areas back into opaque pixels.
+Uncheck Unmult to revert the layer’s black areas back into opaque pixels.